Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Method

 assert $T_1=T_2=T$, then we obtain:

-the scale factor can be approximated as infinite, the Eq. \ref{eq:reproj} can be approximated as:
+The scaling factor $S$ can be approximated as infinite, then Eq. \ref{eq:reproj} can be approximated as:

-Through the above deduction, we can determine the corresponding position $\mathbf{u'}$ of pixel $\mathbf{u}$ from view 1 in view 2.
+Through the above deduction, we can determine the corresponding position $\mathbf{u'}$ in view 2 for the pixel $\mathbf{u}$ from view 1.
 We aim for the projected image to closely resemble the image rendered by the 3D Gaussian in view 2.
-Based on this, we design the depth consistency loss that the L2 norm between the estimated pixel values and the actual pixel values.
-It can be formulated as:
+Accordingly, we design the depth consistency loss as the $l_2$ norm between the estimated pixel values and the ground truth pixel values, formulated as:

-where $D_2$ is the rendered depth image of 3D Gaussians in view 2 and $|D_2|$ means the total pixels of depth image.
+where $\text{D}_1$ and $\text{D}_2$ are the depth images rendered by 3D Gaussians in view 1 and view 2, respectively, and $|\text{D}_2|$ means the total pixels in the depth image.
+The process of calculating the reprojection loss is shown in Fig. \ref{fig:reproj}.